Challenge your French proficiency!

 DELF, DALF and DELF for schools are official diplomas awarded by the French Ministry of Education in France to certify the competency of candidates outside of France in the French language.

-Now with over twenty-one examination centres in Canada and hundreds worlwide, the DELF/DALF is based on six competency levels identified within the Common Framework of Reference for Languages, an international standard.
+Now with over twenty-six examination centres in Canada and hundreds worlwide, the DELF/DALF is based on six competency levels identified within the Common Framework of Reference for Languages, an international standard.

 Reasons for Taking Examinations

 Candidates may take the DELF and DALF to:

 Ø Receive international recognition of your French language competency

 Ø Assess your level of French on an international scale

 Ø Enhance your resume with a life-long diploma

 Ø Compliment your second language learning with a universally recognized diploma

 Ø Certify your ability to use French in real-life based situations.

 Audiences for Examinations